-Bob Brown (002) EnabledNo organizations
+Bob Brown (002) EnabledX No organizations

+W No of Banizations

 Basic Projections 3 Assignments 1 Tasks 0 Request a role

-Projections 0
+Projections ٥

-□ +
+☐ +

 Portal default, 002 +

-☐ +
+Interpretation in the second secon +

 The user in midPoint is known as focus in midPoint terminology.
 The accounts are known as projections.
 You can imagine a light projector that sends many light beams from its focal point to create a projection on the screen.
 This is the metaphor that we have chosen when building midPoint.
 And for the lack of better words this terminology remains in use even now.
 We will get back to the concept of focus and projections many times in this book.
 For now you just need to remember that projection means an account.